I am a Melbourne-based engineering director working in building physics and sustainability, and a doctoral researcher in architecture.

-This page contains information and links to both my professional and academic work.
-Feel free to contact me for collaboration, talks, presentations, or advisory roles.
+This page brings together links to my professional and academic work.
+I am open to collaboration, talks, presentations, and advisory roles.

-My surname has recently changed - I'm currently in the process of updating my various online identities.
-Much of my work was published under my previous name, Jason Gaekwad.
+My surname has recently changed, and I am currently updating my various online identities.
+Much of my earlier work was published under my previous name, Jason Gaekwad.

 Selected Thinking